 - Sizes Available: S, M and L

-Best Bed for Older Labradors: The Dog’s Bed Premium Poly-Linen Orthopaedic Memory Foam Waterproof Dog Bed
+Top Bed for Older Labs: The Dog’s Bed Premium Poly-Linen Orthopaedic Memory Foam Waterproof Dog Bed

 This low down bed is likely to be immensely supportive for older dogs, with a full waterproof cover set included.
 It’s also hypoallergenic, boasting a further durability feature in its high density build.
 Need to plonk the covers in the washing machine?
 No problem – put it on a cold or gentle cycle and you’ll keep benefitting from mite resistance for years to come.